-The New ABL Facility matures in August 2026 and provides for up to \$150.0 million in borrowings, including a \$100.0 million sublimit for the issuance of letters of credit and \$70.0 million sublimit as a revolving credit facility.
-Availability under the New ABL Facility is limited to an eligible borrowing base, determined by applying customary advance rates to eligible accounts receivable and inventory.
+The ABL Facility matures in August 2026 and provides for up to \$150.0 million in borrowings, including a \$100.0 million sublimit for the issuance of letters of credit and \$70.0 million sublimit as a revolving credit facility.
+Borrowing capacity under the ABL Facility is limited to an eligible borrowing base, determined by applying customary advance rates to eligible accounts receivable and inventory.

-Borrowings under the New ABL Facility bear interest at a rate per annum equal to applicable rate of 2.80% and BBSY, for loans denominated in A\$, or SOFR, for loans denominated in US\$, at the Borrower's election.
+Borrowings under the ABL Facility bear interest at a rate per annum equal to applicable rate of 2.80% and the BBSY, for loans denominated in A\$, or SOFR, for loans denominated in US\$, at the Borrower's election.